PRATAP-KUMAR/gdm-extension/README.md

 ```

 ## Disabling the extension
 Since this is a special extension which runs only on GDM, disabling is not possible as normal extensions.
-There is a way to disable it. but its bit different.
-the best way is to remove the extension. from the downloaded repository, run
+The best way is to remove the extension. from the downloaded repository, run
 `sudo make uninstall` and to install again, run `sudo make install`

 <hr/>